 Today let's compare some of the popular features and amenities of The Villages to those of nearby Villages of Citrus Hills.

-The Villages has more holes of golf than any other community in the world, with almost 700 holes of golf spread out over 12 Championship courses (most feature 27 holes) and 42 9-hole Executive courses.
+The Villages has more holes of golf than any other community in the world, with more than 700 holes of golf spread out over 13 Championship courses (most feature 27 holes) and 42 9-hole Executive courses.

-Despite the large number of courses available, because of the sheer number of people living in The Villages (more than 125,000 at last count!) it can be tougher than you might think to get a tee time.
+Despite the large number of courses available, because of the sheer number of people living in The Villages (more than 130,000 at last count!), it can be tougher than you might think to get a tee time.

 That's especially true during the busy season which runs from about Mid-October through April.